madhuri-rai07/edge-ai-libraries/sample-applications/document-summarization/docs/user-guide/overview-architecture.md

-# System Design Document: Document Summarization Application
+# Document Summarization Architecture overview
+This page provides an overview of the architecture of the Document Summarization sample application based on LlamaIndex.

 ## Overview